 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
 Under normal operation, all parents/carers must deliver their children to the main School gate (on Woodways) and collect them from the large school playground.
-Children dropped off/ collected by taxi are required to report to the main school office - Drivers are required to produce identification before the pupil is released to their care.
+Children dropped off/collected by taxi are required to report to the main school office - Drivers are required to produce identification before the pupil is released to their care.
 Parents/carers are expected to inform us via the school office if there is to be a change in the arrangement of collection for their child.

 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
-School should be notified by the parents/carers regarding whom they have authorised for this task.
+The School should be notified by the parents/carers regarding whom they have authorised for this task.
 Arrangements are in place for the safe handover of pupils from extended provision at the start and end of the school day; (WASPS).
+In the event of a pupil going missing during the school day we will carry out

-In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+In the event of a pupil going missing during the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.